Best Weekly Planner Tips

 Make an Action Plan for the Week

 Your action plan will be your to-do list.
 I like to call it an action plan because it makes me think harder about the things I put on my list.
 I don’t just want to make a list that will never get done.
-Instead, I think carefully about what I’m putting on my list and how I will accomplish each task.
+Instead, I think carefully about what I’m putting on my list and how I will do each task.

 Choose a few tasks that you want to complete for the week, write them on your action plan or to-do list and then enter them into work days on your calendar or day planner.